gvwilson/thirdbit/_posts/2015/2015-04-03-april-2015-lab-meeting.md

   </li>
   <li>
     We have created a <a href="https://www.linkedin.com/grp/home?gid=8279689">LinkedIn group</a>
-    for Software Carpentry and Data Carpentry instructors &mdash;
-    if you're a LinkedIn user, you're welcome to join.
+    for Software Carpentry and Data Carpentry instructors – if you're a LinkedIn user, you're welcome to join.
     Leigh Sheneman and Lynne Williams have volunteered to moderate the group.
   </li>
   <li>
-    Peter van Heusden and Gabriel Devenyi have volunteered to help with system administration &mdash;
-    our thanks to Jon Pipitone and David Rio for all their help over the past couple of years.
+    Peter van Heusden and Gabriel Devenyi have volunteered to help with system administration – our thanks to Jon Pipitone and David Rio for all their help over the past couple of years.
   </li>
   <li>